MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ### Uploading evaluation data
 We provide two ways to register your data in Azure AI project required for evaluations in the cloud:
-1. **From SDK**: Upload new data from your local directory to your Azure AI project in the SDK, and fetch the dataset id as a result:
+1. **From SDK**: Upload new data from your local directory to your Azure AI project in the SDK, and fetch the dataset ID as a result:
 ```python
 data_id, _ = project_client.upload_file("./evaluate_test_data.jsonl")
 ```
 **From UI**: Alternatively, you can upload new data or update existing data versions by following the UI walkthrough under the **Data** tab of your Azure AI project.

 2. Given existing datasets uploaded to your Project:
-- **From SDK**: if you already know the dataset name you created, construct the dataset id in this format: `/subscriptions/<subscription-id>/resourceGroups/<resource-group>/providers/Microsoft.MachineLearningServices/workspaces/<project-name>/data/<dataset-name>/versions/<version-number>`
+- **From SDK**: if you already know the dataset name you created, construct the dataset ID in this format: `/subscriptions/<subscription-id>/resourceGroups/<resource-group>/providers/Microsoft.MachineLearningServices/workspaces/<project-name>/data/<dataset-name>/versions/<version-number>`

-- **From UI**: If you don't know the dataset name, locate it under the **Data** tab of your Azure AI project and construct the dataset id as in the format above.
+- **From UI**: If you don't know the dataset name, locate it under the **Data** tab of your Azure AI project and construct the dataset ID as in the format above.

 ### Specifying evaluators from Evaluator library